AlexandrePsq/fmri_encoder/README.md

     format_figure='pdf',
     dpi=300,
     plot_name='test',
-    row_size_factor=8,          # you can play with these arguments to modify the shape of the brain vetically column_size_factor=12,      # you can play with these arguments to modify the shape of the brain horizontally overlapping=4,
+    row_size_factor=8,          # you can play with these arguments to modify the shape of the brain vertically column_size_factor=12,      # you can play with these arguments to modify the shape of the brain horizontally overlapping=4,
     )